ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 To build documentation locally, ensure you have a working :ref:`development environment <environment_setup>`.

-To work with documentation on your local machine, you need to have python-3.9 or greater.
+To work with documentation on your local machine, you should use a version of Python that meets the minimum requirement for ``ansible-core``.
+For more information on minimum Python versions, see the :ref:`support matrix <support_life>`.

 Drop the ``--user`` option in the following commands if you use a virtual environment (venv/virtenv).